Autodesk-Forge/forge-configurator-inventor/README.md

 	* Run ngroc with the format of `ngrok http port` and set the port number the web application uses on your local machine
 	* With default settings the command would look like this: `ngrok http 5001`
 	* You are now ready to use and debug callbacks locally
+	* If you experience issues running ngrok tunnel with the web application using https settings, the simple workaround is to switch the app to http mode (only for local use).